 Vibrant markets, striking architecture and pink skies are just a few of the delights of the Turkish capital, Istanbul.

 Istanbul has its fair share of designer boutiques but its vibrant markets are the real draw for keen shoppers.
-The Grand Bizarre at the heart of the old city and practise haggling to bag yourself a bargain.
+The Grand Bazaar in the old city centre will give you a chance to practise haggling and bag yourself a bargain.